mglerner/IntroToBiophysics/README.md

 is a graduate-level text, but is nice and free online.

 Duke's [Biophysics](http://www.phy.duke.edu/learning-about-biophysics)
-has a nice set of pointers to other resources.
+website has a nice set of pointers to other resources.

 [PBoC]: http://www.garlandscience.com/product/isbn/9780815344506 "Physical Biology of the Cell"